PaulKinlan/paul.kinlan.me/content/2017-04-23-minifying-custom-elements.markdown

 - cp node_modules/sharebutton/dist/share-button.min.js static/javascripts/share-button.js
 ```

-## What next?
+## What's next?

 I think it was worth it.
-The element is now 7917 bytes vs 11700 bytes which is
+The element is now 7917 bytes vs. 11700 bytes, which is
-roughly 33% smaller (gzipped it's 2792 bytes vs 3642), so I am happy for now
+roughly 33% smaller (gzipped, it's 2792 bytes vs. 3642), so I am happy for now
 (although I think I can do better).
 I also now have a process that I can use
-across my other elements and everything is encapsulated into this one package.
+across my other elements, and everything is encapsulated into this one package.

-I backed myself into a corner with my choice of inlining the CSS and HTML but I
+I backed myself into a corner with my choice of inlining the CSS and HTML, but I
 still think it is the best solution for building custom elements.

-The solution presented here will do a good job at minifying the element but it
+The solution presented here will do a good job at minifying the element, but it
-will not do a great job, for example because the custom element is opaque from
+will not do a great job, for example, because the custom element is opaque from
-the outside elements I could do a better job at minifying CSS selectors, ID's
+the outside elements I could do a better job at minifying CSS selectors, IDs,
-etc but the CSS, HTML and JS are not tightly coupled enough for me to do this
+etc., but the CSS, HTML, and JS are not tightly coupled enough for me to do this
 with any confidence.

 I would love to get your thoughts on this process and if you have done anything